 The fair value of the Company's derivative instruments are estimated using an income approach based on valuation techniques to convert future amounts to a single, discounted amount.
 Estimates of the fair value of the Company's cross-currency swaps and foreign exchange contracts use observable inputs such as interest rate yield curves and forward currency exchange rates.
-Fair value measurements and the fair value hierarchy level for the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2022 and 2021 are as follows (dollars in thousands):
+Fair value measurements and the fair value hierarchy level for the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2023 and 2022 are as follows (dollars in thousands):

-Description December 31, 2022 Asset / Liability) i M I oted Prices n Active arkets for (dentical Assets Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Cross-currency swaps Recurring \$ (7,090) S \$ (7,090) \$ Foreign exchange contracts Recurring \$ (1,790) \$ (1,790) December 31, 2021 C Cross-currency swaps Recurring \$ 7,590 \$ \$ 7,590 \$ Foreign exchange contracts Recurring \$ (110) \$ \$ (110) \$
+Description Frequency Asset / Liability) Ì uoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Uı Significant nobservable Inputs (Level 3) December 31, 2023 Cross-currency swaps Recurring \$ (6,510) \$ \$ (6,510) \$ Foreign exchange contracts Recurring \$ (140) \$ \$ (140) \$ December 31, 2022 Cross-currency swaps Recurring \$ (7,090) \$ \$ (7,090) \$ Foreign exchange contracts Recurring \$ (1,790) \$ \$ (1,790) \$

-14. Leases
+13. Leases

-The Company leases certain equipment and facilities under non-cancelable operating leases.
+The majority of the Company's lease obligations are non-cancelable operating leases for certain equipment and facilities.
+The Company's finance leases are for certain equipment as part of the Company's acquisition of Aarts.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; expense related to these leases is recognized on a straight-line basis over the lease term.